What Is Agentic Commerce? The Complete B2B Guide for Shopify

 The case for agentic commerce in B2B is not about removing people from the process.
 It is about letting the team you have do more of the work that actually requires their judgment.

 The result is not fewer people.
 It is the same team closing more, following up faster, and spending less time on tasks a system can handle better.
+For a B2B sales team where one rep manages 40 to 60 accounts, that shift compounds quickly across every week of the year.

 You cannot build effective B2B agentic commerce without solving a foundational problem first: your data.